Sag Harbor Cinema

 In July 1968 Prudential were taken over by United Artists and it was renamed Sag Harbor Cinema.
 It is located in the central shopping district of this popular resort town near the Hamptons.
 Still a delightful single screen art house cinema, its chocolate covered popcorn is also not to be missed!

 On 16th December 2016 the front of the Sag Harbor Cinema was destroyed by a fire which spread from a nearby cafe.
 The auditorium was spared.
+In June 2018 plans were pass to rebuild and restore the theatre.

 Just login to your account and subscribe to this theater